 Angiosarcoma is a rare type of cancer that forms in the lining of the blood vessels and lymph vessels.
-Your lymph vessels, which are part of your immune system, collect bacteria, viruses and waste products from your body and dispose of them.
+The lymph vessels are part of the immune system.
+The lymph vessels collect bacteria, viruses and waste products from the body and dispose of them.

-Angiosarcoma can occur anywhere in your body, but it most often occurs in the skin on your head and neck.
-Rarely, angiosarcoma may form in the skin on other parts of your body, such as the breast.
+This type of cancer can occur any place in the body.
+But it most often occurs in the skin on the head and neck.
+Rarely, it may form in the skin on other parts of the body, such as the breast.
 Or it may form in deeper tissue, such as the liver and the heart.
-Angiosarcoma can occur in areas previously treated with radiation therapy.
+Angiosarcoma can occur in areas that were treated with radiation therapy in the past.

-Angiosarcoma treatment depends on where the cancer is located.
-Treatment options may include surgery, radiation therapy and chemotherapy.
+Treatment depends on where the cancer is located.
+Treatments may include surgery, radiation therapy and chemotherapy.

 Angiosarcoma signs and symptoms may vary based on where the cancer occurs.

 Angiosarcoma that affects the skin